gear-foundation/gear-wiki/docs/examples/gft-20.md

 - `Success`: The logic contract set the transaction status to `DecreaseSuccess`;
 - `Failure`: The logic contract set the transaction status to `Failure`;
 - The message execution ran out of gas.
 The system sends a signal to the logic contract.
 One of  the solutions is to leave status as it was (`InProgress`) since we cannot know for sure the result of the message execution in the storage contract.
 It is not necessary to handle that case in the `handle_signal` entrypoint.
-3. If the message has executed successfully, the logic contract sends the message `IncreaseBalane` to another storage contract.
+3. If the message has executed successfully, the logic contract sends the message `IncreaseBalance` to another storage contract.
 It is important to notice that the gas can run out here and the status about successful previous message execution will not be saved.
 But that state can be saved in `handle_signal`.
 4. If the message `IncreaseBalance` has executed successfully, the logic contract saves the status and replies to the main contract.
-And again here, the `handle_signal` can be used to save that status, if the gas ran out after successful `IncreaseBalance` exectuion.
+And again here, the `handle_signal` can be used to save that status, if the gas ran out after successful `IncreaseBalance` execution.
-If the gas ran out during the `IncreaseBalance` exectuion in the storage contract, we save the status `DecreaseSuccess`, so that you can not track this case in the `handle_signal` function.
+If the gas ran out during the `IncreaseBalance` execution in the storage contract, we save the status `DecreaseSuccess`, so that you can not track this case in the `handle_signal` function.
 The case when the message has been executed with failure must be impossible (It can be possible if let’s say there was a problem with the memory of the contract, however, tracking the filling of the storage contract is also the responsibility of the logic contract).
 The transaction must be rerunned.
 However, if the error occurs again and again, then you need to return the balance to the sender.
 ![img alt](./img/transfer.png)